 Best Ways To Increase Brand Loyalty

 Today’s topic is a little more abstract than some of my past posts.
 What is Brand Loyalty?
-Every business owner knows that it wants it from their customers, but how often do they go about creating and nurturing it?
-It is only through good judgment calls, exceptional customer service, and understanding the intangible elements that it can be achieved.
+Every business owner knows that it wants it from its customers, but how often do they go about creating and nurturing it?
+It is only through good judgment calls, exceptional customer service, powerful brand identity, and understanding the intangible elements that it can be achieved.
 I have spent my career in many facets of customer service, in both employee and management positions.
-With much of this time spent in the service industry, I have seen first hand how to build loyalty, as well as what destroys it.
+With much of this time spent in the service industry, I have seen firsthand how to build loyalty, as well as what destroys it.
 There is an immediacy that is crucial to nurturing loyalty and brand affection.

 The Power of a Customers Voice Can Make Or Break You.

 We all should realize that word of mouth is the most valuable marketing tool.
 These heart-to-heart recommendations have moved beyond just the realm of those we know when we take into account sites such as Yelp and Urbanspoon.
 As these allow each customer the opportunity to share their story and influence people outside of their social circle.

 A customer’s relationship with a brand is more temperamental than many business owners want to believe.
 All it takes is one poor, uncaring experience to turn a lifetime customer into a brand nemesis.
 You see, the more a customer cares and is loyal to a brand, the more emotionally invested they are.
 What happens when we are emotionally invested, we grow more sensitive to actions.